 Big Island Beauty – Beaches, Flowers, Volcanoes, Waterfalls, Observatories, and Sunsets

 Once you get off the plane in Kona, you know you’re somewhere special.
 There are no jetways or airport terminals.
 You head down a walkway to the tarmac and head over to some tiki hut structures.
 That’s the airport.
 It’s 90% outside and you’ll wish you had worn your flip-flops on the plane.
 (PSA- Don’t wear slippers on a plane.
 Like, EVER!)
-There are several hotels to stay at, hostels, BnB’s, and rentals of all kids that you can find online.
-Anyway, if you’re like me and just got off a 10 hour flight and need some rest and relaxation, the first day should be a leisurly one spent at one of the amazing beaches.
+There are several hotels to stay at, hostels, BnBs, and rentals for all kids that you can find online.
+Anyway, if you’re like me and just got off a 10-hour flight and need some rest and relaxation, the first day should be a leisurely one spent at one of the amazing beaches.
 One of my favorite beaches is Kuik’o Beach located adjacent to the Four Seasons.
 It’s a favorite place to take the kids because it’s a protected cove where there are no big waves to scare little ones.
-In July, my 10 year old finally said that this beach was getting a bit boring for her.
-So, I showed her were she could snorkel along the rocks and she LOVED that.
+In July, my 10-year-old finally said that this beach was getting a bit boring for her.
+So, I showed her where she could snorkel along the rocks and she LOVED that.
 Just don’t go beyond the cove area because the waves do get rough.

 If you know where to look, the wildlife in the Hawaiian Islands is really unique.
 When I was a kid growing up on Oahu, I never saw sea turtles, owls, parrots, seals, or nene birds.
 NEVER.
 I guess +30 years of conservation, education, and protected habitats have allowed the animals safe places to hang out and relax during the day.
 In fact, there are so many Hawaiian sea turtles around Kona that it’s hard NOT to bump into one.
 We saw them all the time at the Kona Harbor while enjoying our shave ice.
 They are at the Kukio Beach napping on the rocks, and they hang out on the black sand beach at Punalu’u.
 Remember – they are still listed on the Endangered Species list.
 Do NOT touch, feed or interact with the turtles when you do come across them.

 Then there’s the Hawaiian Nēnē Goose.
-The State Bird can be found in Hawai’i Volcanoes National Park, Mauna Loa, and Pu’u Wa’awa’a on the island of Hawai’i; in Haleakala National Park on Maui, and at the Kilauea National Wildlife Refuge, along the Na Pali Coast, and ouside Lihue on Kaua’i.
+The State Bird can be found in Hawai’i Volcanoes National Park, Mauna Loa, and Pu’u Wa’awa’a on the island of Hawai’i; in Haleakala National Park on Maui, and at the Kilauea National Wildlife Refuge, along the Na Pali Coast, and outside Lihue on Kaua’i.
 Captive Nēnē can be seen at the Honolulu Zoo.
-They are related to the Canadian geese, but these “snow birds” decided to stay where it’s warm instead.
-There is estimated to be less than 1000 in the wild.
+They are related to the Canadian geese, but these “snowbirds” decided to stay where it’s warm instead.
+There are estimated to be less than 1000 in the wild.
 Please, do not feed them, chase them, or interfere with them.

 I’ve gone on the Kohala Zipline tour three times!
 YES!
 Three times.
 My daughter enjoyed it when she was eight and my mother enjoyed it when she was 70!
 This really is for everyone who isn’t afraid of heights.
 It’s so much fun!
 They are nine lines that increase in length and height above the ground.
 There are also a few “bridges” and some repelling to get out of the trees.